-We spoke with 11 people using the service and the family of one of the people living at the home.
+We spoke with four people using the service and two relatives.
 We observed care and support being delivered in communal areas of the home.
-We spoke with six members of the staff, the deputy manager and the registered manager.
+We spoke with three members of the staff, the deputy manager and the registered manager.
+We also received feedback from a care professional.